awaregroup/IIALab/labs/Lab03.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a><br/><br/>

-2. Choose the Resource Group that matches your lab user number, click 'I agree' on the terms and 'Purchase' to begin the provisioning process.
+2. Choose the Resource Group that matches your lab user number, click '**I agree**' on the terms and **Purchase** to begin the provisioning process.
 ![](./media/3_1.png)

 3. Wait for the provisioning process to complete.